gotlibh/polybot/README.md

 In the function enrichTransaction the tx param is a hash not an object, look at the sender

+----- BP-005 - Map addresses to names
+Now the address are just some 0x codes, I want to be be able to map addresses to names, Maybe it would be a good idea to map it in a file somehow and loading it on start, I want to be able to print the address and the name, I also want address to be handle by groups, for ex. myAddresses, quickSwap address, etc.

 ------- Pending prompt

 add APIs to be able to connect to the service and